 The burned crust is not an appealing characteristic of a loaf but is all too common in the bread-making world.

-The dark crust can be due to the machine settings and wrong baking cycle, causing the crust to burn.
+The dark crust can be due to the machine settings and the wrong baking cycle, causing the crust to burn.
 If you are consistently finding that your crust is super dark, change the machine setting from dark to light crust.

 If your bread maker doesn’t have a light crust setting, ensure that you remove the loaf a couple of minutes before the baking process is complete.